Coastal Ecology Research supporting Ecosystem-Based Management (ME)

 We are located on the Southcoast of Maine (www.wellsreserve.org), not far from Portsmouth, NH and Portland, ME.
 Our 200-acre campus is located adjacent to 2000 acres of protected salt marsh and estuary, and 67 square miles of coastal watershed (Little, Webhannet, Ogunquit Rivers), that provide many of our study sites.
 Comfortable on-site accommodations with cooking, dining, common and study space are available free of charge as part of our internships.

-Intern Supervisor: Dr. Kristin Wilson / Number of slots available: 1
+Intern Supervisor: Jeremy Miller / Number of slots available: 1